kineticsystem/vscode_ros2/README.md

 Modify the file according to your ROS2 distribution and project location.

-To build your project, choose *"Terminal → Run build task..."* from the menu.
+Choose *"Terminal → Run build task..."* from the menu to build your project.
 The system will automatically locate and initiate the build task specified in the aforementioned `tasks.json` file.
 Alternatively, use the keyboard shortcut:

 `Ctrl + Shift + B`

-Using the same approach you can also execute any ROS2 launch files.
+Using the same approach, you can also execute any ROS2 launch files.

 ## Sourcing your ROS Dependencies